open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 metrics produced by any `Meter` from the `MeterProvider`.
 The [tracing SDK specification](../trace/sdk.md#additional-span-interfaces) has provided some suggestions regarding how to implement this efficiently.

-A `MeterProvider` SHOULD provide a way to specify the configurable [cardinality limits](#cardinality-limits) to be applied to `Meter` instances.
-SDKs that support configurable limits MUST provide an option to configure the default limits to be applied to all `Meter` instances by default.

 ### MeterProvider Creation